MiczFlor/RPi-Jukebox-RFID/README.md

 # Phoniebox: the RPi-Jukebox-RFID

-A contactless jukebox for the Raspberry Pi, playing audio files, playlists, podcasts, web streams triggered by RFID cards.
+A contactless jukebox for the Raspberry Pi, playing audio files, playlists, podcasts, web streams and spotify triggered by RFID cards.
 All plug and play via USB, no soldering iron needed.
 Update: if you must, it now also features a howto for adding GPIO buttons controls.

 *Important update news*

 * **Phoniebox 1.1.7 released** [Adding **Spotify** to your Phoniebox](docs/SPOTIFY-INTEGRATION.md).
 See the next bulletpoint for information on how you can improve this new feature.
 (2018-10-18)
 * **Spotify integration needs you** I invite everybody to use our [spotify thread](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/18) to post improvements regarding this feature.
 You might also want to [improve the documentation on *Spotify integration*](docs/SPOTIFY-INTEGRATION.md) and create pull requests so I can merge this with the core..
 * **Upgrade** if you are looking for *how to upgrade* please check out [UPGRADE.md](docs/UPGRADE.md) - and if you found out something that should go there, please create a pull request.
-(2018-10-08)
+(2018-10-18)
 * **One Line Install Script** As of version 1.x there is a much simpler install procedure: copy and paste one line into your terminal and hit *enter*.
 Find out more about the [one-line Phoniebox install script](docs/INSTALL-stretch.md#oneLineInstall).
 (2018-08-18)
 * **Podcasts!** More for myself than anybody else, I guess, I added the [podcast feature for Phoniebox](docs/MANUAL.md#podcasts) (2018-05-09)
 * **Bleeding edge: `develop` branch** The maintenance with a growing contributor team (kudos!) got complicated.
 I introduced the branch `develop` which is where all new stuff is happening before merged to `master`.
 (2018-08-30)